lenakorfmacher/ResumeWebsite/README.md

 - [Start Bootstrap](https://startbootstrap.com/theme/resume) for the resume template I used as a basis for this work.
 - [Font Awesome](https://fontawesome.com/) for the icons used.
 - [Google Fonts](https://fonts.google.com/) for providing some of the used fonts.
 - [Pixabay](https://pixabay.com/de/photos/search/netzwerk/) for the title picture.
+- [favicon.io](https://favicon.io/) for the generation of a custom favicon.

 ## License